Transforming Software Testing with Test Automation Frameworks

 Continuous Testing: Test automation may be easily integrated into pipelines for continuous integration and deployment, or CI/CD, throughout the development process.

-Added Cooperation: Development and testing teams are more likely to work together using test automation frameworks.
+Added Cooperation: Development and testing teams are more likely to work together using it.
 Testers and developers may work together on test case design maintenance and test automation.

 Conclusion